wstrange/OAMPolicyManagerDemo/README.md

 The scripts/ directory contains some useful curl scripts to help when you are debugging.

-The demo as configured expects there to be an application domain called "OAMApplication", a Host Identifier called "ohs1" and and an Authentication Policy called "DefaultAuthenticationPolicy".
+The demo as configured expects the following OAM configuration:
+* Application Domain: "OAMApplication"
+* Host Identifier: "ohs1"
+* Authentication Policy: "DefaultAuthenticationPolicy"
+* User LDAP Store: "OUD"

-The default data store for LDAP is "OUD".  (yes - these should not be hard coded :-) ).
+(Yes - these should not be hard coded ).
 Edit to suit your environment.